adoriasoft/polkadot-cosmos-docs/description.md

 # Project description

-The ultimate goal of this project is to create tools that allow building Polkadot parachains with theCosmos SDK.
+The ultimate goal of this project is to create tools that allow building Polkadot parachains with the Cosmos SDK.

 ## Table of Contents
 [1.
 How it works?](#How-it-works?)<br>